-- Situations where a Member in Public Practice is asked to provide a second opinion on proposed accounting presentations or interpretations of Accounting Standards or application of Auditing Standards or other standards or principles to specific circumstances or transactions by or on behalf of a company or an entity that is not an existing Client may create threats to compliance with the fundamental principles.
+- 230.1 Situations where a Member in Public Practice is asked to provide a second opinion on the application of Australian Accounting Standards, Auditing or Assurance Standards, reporting or other standards or principles to specific circumstances or transactions by or on behalf of a company or an entity that is not an existing client may create threats to compliance with the fundamental principles.
 For example, there may be a threat to professional competence and due care in circumstances where the second opinion is not based on the same set of facts that were made available to the Existing Accountant or is based on inadequate evidence.
-The existence and significance of any threat will depend on the circumstances of the request and all the other available facts and assumptions relevant to the expression of a professional judgment. - When asked to provide such an opinion, a Member in Public Practice shall evaluate the significance of any threats and apply safeguards when necessary to eliminate them or reduce them to an Acceptable Level.
-Examples of such safeguards include seeking Client permission to contact the Existing Accountant, describing the limitations surrounding any opinion in communications with the Client and providing the Existing Accountant with a copy of the opinion. - 230.3 If the company or entity seeking the opinion will not permit communication with the Existing Accountant, a Member in Public Practice shall determine whether, taking all the circumstances into account, it is appropriate to provide the opinion sought.
+The existence and significance of any threat will depend on the circumstances of the request and all the other available facts and assumptions relevant to the expression of a professional judgment. - 230.2 When asked to provide such an opinion, a Member in Public Practice shall evaluate the significance of any threats and apply safeguards when necessary to eliminate them or reduce them to an Acceptable Level.
+Examples of such safeguards include seeking client permission to contact the Existing Accountant, describing the limitations surrounding any opinion in communications with the client and providing the Existing Accountant with a copy of the opinion. - 230.3 If the company or entity seeking the opinion will not permit communication with the Existing Accountant, a Member in Public Practice shall determine whether, taking all the circumstances into account, it is appropriate to provide the opinion sought.